borekl/cvs-logwatcher/README.md

 `%d` becomes '-dev' if running in development mode, otherwise ''
 `%T` full tftp target directory
-`%t` tftp subdirectory relative to tftp root
+`%t` TFTP subdirectory (relative to TFTP root
+`%D` temporary directory for non-TFTP files
 `%i` IP address local TFTP server is reachable on
-`%h` device hostname as gleaned given in the monitored logfile
+`%h` device hostname as given in the monitored logfile
-`%H` same as %h but without domain
+`%H` same as `%h` but without domain
 `%P` prompt, this can be set within a chat script and used to match system prompt

 Additional tokens can be defined in _keyring.json_ file, these are meant to be used for passwords (so they don't appear directly in the configuration file).